AlibabaCloudDocs/elasticsearch/intl.en-US/Developer Guide/Use a client to access an Alibaba Cloud Elasticsearch cluster.md

 # Use a client to access an Alibaba Cloud Elasticsearch cluster

-This topic describes how to use a PHP, Python, or Java client to access an Alibaba Cloud Elasticsearch cluster.
+This topic describes how to use a PHP, Python,Java or Go client to access an Alibaba Cloud Elasticsearch cluster.
 It also provides sample code and usage notes of each type of client.

 ## Preparations